-Recommendation for appointment and promotion go from the Department Head or Chair to the Director (for Peoria, Rockford and Urbana only), to the Dean, to the Dean of the Graduate College (for Academic [RT] and Research Tracks only), to the Vice Chancellor for Academic Affairs, to the Chancellor and ultimately to the Board of Trustees.
+Recommendation for appointment and promotion go from the Department Head or Chair to the Regional Dean (for Peoria, Rockford and Urbana only), to the Dean, to the Dean of the Graduate College, to the Provost and Vice Chancellor for Academic Affairs, to the Chancellor and ultimately to the Board of Trustees.
 All decisions to grant tenure are ultimately made by the Board of Trustees.
-In disciplines which have an Executive Head, the Department Head/Chair should forward the recommendation to the Executive Head for approval before it goes to the Director.
 When a faculty member is credentialed in a field other than the discipline of the appointing department, the alternative for the unqualified track is (rank) of (e.g. anatomy) in (e.g. surgery).
 In such cases endorsement of the rank by the department head of the field in which the individual is credentialed is required.
-In Urbana when a faculty member has dual appointments in both the College of

-Medicine at Urbana and a department of the UIUC Campus, a special process has been approved to obviate a full and separate evaluation by both campuses.
+In Urbana when a faculty member has dual appointments in both the College of Medicine at Urbana and a department of the UIUC Campus, a special process has been approved to obviate a full and separate evaluation by both campuses.